 We extend our thoughts to the injured child and wish him a full recovery.

-One of the first steps families typically take is reviewing insurance coverage that may apply to the incident.
+One of the first steps families can take is review insurance coverage that may apply to the incident.
 Depending on the circumstances, coverage could come from an auto insurance policy, homeowners’ insurance, or a policy tied to a recreational vehicle.
-Because minors are involved, insurance companies often require detailed documentation, including medical records, incident reports, and statements from witnesses or responding authorities.

 Liability in these cases can depend on several factors, including whether a driver acted negligently, whether safety rules were followed, and whether a vehicle was being used lawfully.
-When a minor is involved, additional legal considerations may apply, and claims are often handled through a parent or guardian acting on the child’s behalf.
+When a minor is involved, additional legal considerations may apply, and claims are handled through a parent or guardian acting on the child’s behalf.

 Lastly, Delaware follows a fault-based insurance system, meaning responsibility for the injury can affect how compensation is determined.
 Because multiple parties or insurance policies may be involved, the review process can take time while investigators evaluate all available evidence.